KOCH-Engineering/PinPoint_BLE/README.md

 This section list major frameworks that were used to build the project
 * [Arduiono IDE 2.3.3](https://www.arduino.cc/en/software)

+* In Arduino IDE development choose: "ESP32C3 Dev Module" as the right module

 <!-- GETTING STARTED -->
 ## Getting Started